rtm0/vm-util/pt-index/docs/perf.md

 BenchmarkSearch/.*/PtOnly/(VariousMetrics|VariousTimeRange)/.*
 ```

-The following script will switch to the necessary tags and branches, run the
+The following script will switch to the correct tags and branches, run the
 benchmarks, and write the comparison results to a file.

 ```shell